Categories

 Front axle raised No

-Rear axle raised Yes, if the steering wheel is fixed in the center position with a steering wheel lock
+Rear axle raised Yes, if the steering wheel is fixed in the centre position with a steering wheel lock

 MATIC vehicles